OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-14.md

 ## Matthew 14:15

-Now when it was evening, the disciples came to Him and said,
-“This place is secluded and the hour is already late;
-send the crowds away so that they may go into the villages and buy food for themselves.”
+As evening approached, the disciples came to Him and said, “This is a remote place, and it’s already late.
+Send the crowds away, so they can go to the villages and buy themselves some food.”

 ## Matthew 14:16

-But Jesus said to them, “They do not need to go; you give them something to eat!”
+But Jesus said to them, “They do not need to go away; you give them something to eat.”

 ## Matthew 14:17

-They said to Him, “We have nothing here except five loaves and two fish.”
+They said to Him, “We have here only five loaves and two fish.”

 ## Matthew 14:18